-Mitsui Fudosan Realty is installing charging stations for electric vehicles (EVs) and plug-in hybrid vehicles (PHVs) at the Mitsui Repark payby-the-hour parking lots, and as of the end of March 2018, 122 chargers had been installed at 18 locations throughout Japan.
+Mitsui Fudosan Realty is installing charging stations for electric vehicles (EVs) and plug-in hybrid vehicles (PHVs) at the Mitsui Repark payby-the-hour parking lots.

 Charging stations for EVs and PHVs are also being installed in the parking lots of retail facilities like LaLaport SHONAN HIRATSUKA (Hiratsuka City, Kanagawa) and built-for-sale condominiums like Park City Musashikosugi The Garden (Nakahara-ku, Kawasaki City).